 In addition to those guidelines, recreationists may have to weigh other considerations depending on their activity.
-For specific guidance related to hiking, climbing, mountain biking, camping and paddling, we interviewed leading outdoor activity groups, along with public health experts.
+For specific guidance related to winter activities, hiking, climbing, mountain biking, camping and paddling, we interviewed leading outdoor activity groups, along with public health experts.

 All our interviewees stressed the need to follow CDC guidelines to help protect yourself and others from the coronavirus.
 They also reiterated Recreate Responsibly guidelines, like practicing physical distancing while outside, and because rules vary across states and counties, respecting local and state restrictions.

 “People can and should (for their physical and mental health) get outdoors if they can do it in a way that avoids crowds,” Linsey Marr, a professor at Virginia Tech who studies the airborne transmission of infectious diseases, said in an email in May.

 Cold temperatures, limited sunlight, avalanche danger and snowy conditions add to the risk of recreating during the winter season.Tania Lown-Hecht, communications director of Outdoor Alliance, said it’s important to adequately prepare for conditions.
 Bring extra layers of clothing, enough food and the right gear, which can include items like headlamps and avalanche safety equipment.
 (Learn more cold-weather hiking and dressing tips).
 Also, access points may be more limited in winter so have a backup plan in the event a trail is crowded, a parking area is full, or a facility is closed.